meri-imperiumi/dashboard/README.md

 ## TODO

 * Make reliable
-* Test with different navigation states and more data providers/conversions
+* Test with more data providers/conversions
 * Design casing for the display and Raspberry Pi
 * (maybe) test outdoor usage